ChrisWhealy/svg-dom-graph/docs/testing.md

   - rejecting a `GridLayout`/`DataNodeContent` combination whose column or row count is zero
   - empty-content and non-finite-coordinate rejection before touching the scene
   - a `<title>`/`aria-label` naming a data node's own type as text, not only as colour, without corrupting the rendered digits' own text content
-  - dragging a data node moves its own `<g>` transform; every cell's local coordinates stay unchanged, unlike an earlier implementation
+  - dragging a data node moves its own `<g>` transform; every cell's local coordinates stay unchanged
   - a data node combined with custom `EdgeAnchors`
   - a data node combined with `DragOptions::bounds`, when the node is itself wider than the bounds rectangle
   - ordinary connector routing to and from a data node